ghfri-code/Fake-News-Detection/README.md

 ## Dataset
 We have used [FakeNewsNet dataset](https://github.com/KaiDMML/FakeNewsNet) containing news articles along with their corresponding labels (1 or 0).
 The dataset is divided into two classes:
 (1): True or Genuine news articles
-(0): Fake or fabricated news articles it containing two datasets, Politifact  and Gossipcop , that are collected from two news fact-checking websites.
+(0): Fake or fabricated news articles
+It containing two datasets, Politifact  and Gossipcop , that are collected from two news fact-checking websites.
 We just use 'Gossipcop news' with a total of 4190 "fake" tweets and 15089 "real" articles.

 ## Approach
 ![flow chart](images/flowchart.png)

 ## Results
 We evaluated each classifier's performance using metrics such as accuracy, precision, recall, and F1 score.
 The results are documented in the project files.